john-vantuyl-pemco/Cognizant-Intelligent-Test-Scripter/README.md

 [![release](http://github-release-version.herokuapp.com/github/CognizantQAHub/Cognizant-Intelligent-Test-Scripter/release.svg?style=flat)](../../releases/latest)

-Cognizant Intelligent Test Scripter is an open-source script-less test automation solution that provides a unified interface for all the “day-to-day” test automation activities such as test design, development, execution, reporting and maintenance.
+Cognizant Intelligent Test Scripter is an open-source script-less test automation solution that provides a unified interface for all the “day-to-day” test automation activities such as test design, development, execution, reporting, and maintenance.

 ## Download